-A feature on your coach may be the exterior shower.
-If installed, the exterior shower would be located on the off door-side of the coach.
+A feature on your coach is the exterior shower.
+The exterior shower is located on the off door-side of the coach.
 The exterior shower feature allows you to do such things as rinse off sand or grass, muddy shoes, or bathe your pet outside of your unit.
 The faucet operates just as it would in your kitchen or bathroom.